Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

  15. A script that displays the number of lines that contain the pattern "bin" in the file /etc/passwd.
  16. A script that displays lines containing the pattern "root" and three lines after them in the file /etc/passwd.
  17. A script that displays all the lines in file /etc/passwd that do not contain the pattern "bin".
+ 18. A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.